trynoice/website/content/changelog/v2-beta-android.md

 - We now host the sound library on the Internet.
 It has significantly decreased the APK size.
 The Android app caches sound on the first playback to reduce data usage.
 But you'll need an Internet connection for playback.
+- You can stream sounds at up to 320 kbps.
+Previously, the maximum audio quality was 128 kbps.
 - You can now configure sound fade-in and fade-out durations individually for up to 30 seconds.